bsmgit/flmdb/README.md

 ## Features

 - Catalog films by title, year, and media format (DVD, Blu-ray, 4K, VHS, digital — anything you type).
+- Correct mistakes in place with partial updates — change one field or several, leave the rest alone.
+- Remove records you no longer own.
 - Store the canonical IMDb ID (`tt0133093`) as a unique key per film.
 - Automatically pull director, genre, runtime, and plot from OMDb.
 - Full-text-ish search across titles.